rbodarve/CCPHYS2L/README.md

 This project is open source and available under the MIT License.

-## Version History

-- **v1.0**: Initial release with basic functionality
-  - Particle placement and visualization
-  - Seven calculation types
-  - Interactive GUI interface

 ## Acknowledgments

 - Built using Python's tkinter for cross-platform compatibility
 - Physics calculations based on standard electrostatics formulas
 - Designed for educational and research applications

-## Contact

-For questions, suggestions, or support, please refer to the project documentation or create an issue in the project repository.